 4 Tips on How to Prepare for a Mammogram

 Undergoing routine mammogram screenings can detect breast cancer early.
 This improves your rate of survival.
 Also, many different types of mammograms exist including digital mammograms.
 Some women feel anxious before a mammogram, especially if it’s their first time.
 However, you have nothing to fear.
-The experts at Women’s Care Florida perform mammograms every day.
+The experts at Women’s Care perform mammograms every day.
 To make you feel more comfortable, our experts consolidated a couple of tips on how to prepare for a mammogram so you feel more at ease.

 Know when you feel tender